Talendar/neuroevolutionary_investor/README.md

 ## Reproduction
 Two different reproduction techniques were tested in this project: ***elitism*** and ***reward-based selection***.
 The elitist approach selects the individual with the best fitness and mates him with all the other individuals in the population.
 The result of the mating of two individuals is a new neural network whose weights are the sum of its parents' weights divided by 2 and multiplied by a *mutation rate*.

 In the reward-based approach, on the other hand, the probability of selecting an individual is proportional to its fitness.
 Given a sorted zero-indexed list with *n* individuals, where the worst-fitness individual occupies the index 0 and the best-fitness individual occupies the index *n - 1*, the chance of the individual in the index *i* to be picked is given by 2<sup>*i*</sup> divided by the sum of the whole distribution.
+When selected, the weights of the individual's neural network are multiplied by a mutation rate and used to generate a new ANN, that will belong to an individual of the new generation.

-to_do: why randomly kill one individual?
-The problem of a bad starting point in the search space.
+The reward-based reproduction was the one that yielded the best results.
+In both cases, the best individual was preserved between generations.
+In addition, after the reproduction stage, one individual of the new population was randomly killed and replaced by a new randomly generated individual.
+This strategy, called *predation* (Simões & Barrone, 2002), was used to avoid local optimums, adding new "genetic material" to the population.

 to_do: a mutable mutation rate (the mutation rate gets higher when the population hasn't been changing much in the past few epochs).